Valsinev/belejki.rest/README.md

 - localhost – Your DB host
 - 3306 – MySQL default port
 - belejki – Schema name you must create manually dont forget there is environment variable for the database url

+Or you can set up the database schema locally, use the provided SQL script.

+### Step 1: Create a Database
+- First, create a new MySQL database (e.g., `my_project_db`):

+sql
+CREATE DATABASE my_project_db;

+### Ster 2: Run the Schema Script
+Import the SQL script to create all tables and relationships.

+- Option 1: Using MySQL Workbench
+   Open MySQL Workbench
+   Connect to your local MySQL server
+   Open the script: File > Open SQL Script and select docs/init-database.sql Click the lightning bolt to execute the script

+- Option 2: Using MySQL CLI
+  mysql -u your_username -p my_project_db < docs/Create_Database_SQL_script.sql
+  Replace your_username and my_project_db with your actual credentials and DB name

 ### 🚀 Running the Application
 ✅ In IntelliJ (Recommended)